jc4p/fast-hub-client/README.md

 As of 2/28/2025, this repo can pull:
 - All casts from every user FID 1 million and below (157 mil casts excluding deleted casts) in 69.4 minutes
 - All reactions (likes and recasts) with similar performance characteristics
+- All links between users with the same high-performance design

 How we approached this can be found in IMPLEMENTATION_STEPS.md which we used as the roadmap for the project.
 The main approach was to try different parts of the pipeline, profile them, pick the best one and move onto the next part.